MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/deploy-landing-zones-with-terraform.md

 # Deploy Azure landing zones by using Terraform

 Azure provides native services for building your Azure landing zones.
-Other partner tools can also help with this effort.
+Other tools can also help with this effort.
 One such tool that customers and partners often use to deploy landing zones is [Terraform by HashiCorp][terraform].

 The [Terraform Module for Cloud Adoption Framework Enterprise-scale][alz-tf-mod] is the official Terraform module for deploying the platform resources from the [conceptual architecture for Azure landing zones][alz-conceptual-arch].
 The module is designed to simplify the deployment of the management group hierarchy, policies, and resources in the connectivity and management subscriptions.